MarilizaC/doc-files/How to Create and Use Environments.md

 ![Control Center SSH](https://github.com/MarilizaC/icons/blob/master/Screenshot%20-%20EnvSSHKey.png)

-*Third*, go to Environment from the menu, and then click the environment to open it.
+*Third*, go to Environment from the menu, and then click the environment name to open it.

 ![Control Center Environment](https://github.com/MarilizaC/icons/blob/master/Screenshot%20-%20EnvCCStatus.png)

-*Fourth*, under Remote Access, click SSH to open a terminal and access your container, such as in the screenshot below.
+*Fourth*, under Remote Access, click **SSH** to open a terminal and access your container, such as in the screenshot below.

 ![Control Center Shell](https://github.com/MarilizaC/icons/blob/master/Screenshot%20-%20EnvCCShell.png)